jafnak05-stack/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML5, CSS3, JavaScript (Vanilla)
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: None (Pure Vanilla JS for performance)
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: FontAwesome 6.4.0 (Icons), Google Fonts (Poppins)
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git, GitHub Pages

 **For Hardware:**
-- Main components: [List main components]
+- Main components: N/A (Software-only project)
-- Specifications: [Technical specifications]
+- Specifications: N/A
-- Tools required: [List tools needed]
+- Tools required: Device with a Camera (for Capture feature)

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]
-- Feature 4: [Description]
+- **Camera Capture**: Real-time color capture using the device camera.
+- **Image Picker**: Upload images from the local device for analysis.
+- **Palette Generator**: Automatically extracts the top 5 dominant colors from any image.
+- **Precision Detection**: Interactive eye-dropper tool to pick the exact color of any pixel.
+- **Color Codes**: Instant display of HEX and RGB values for all generated colors.
+- **Save Favorites**: Save generated palettes to Local Storage for future reference.
+- **Copy to Clipboard**: One-click copying of color codes to the clipboard.

 ---